qmclaugh/yodlee_now/README.md

 This will return sample transaction data for the last account added by the test user referenced above.

+For a full JSON response of a user's item summaries

+    yodSummaries.response

+Note the login and load methods return true or false so you can test for response success.
+Check the error method on the object if you receive a false response.

+    yodSummaries.error

 TODO: Lots.
 Clean up sample txn system.
 Add user registration and account enrollment.
 Build multiTXN parsers.

 TODO: Write tests